 Constipation is a very common complaint affecting upwards of 15% of all Americans.
-Fortunately, constipation usually is simple to avoid and easy to treat when it occurs.
-However, symptoms of constipation may be a sign of a more serious problem requiring medical attention.
-This information was prepared to help patients understand constipation, specifically its symptoms, evaluation and treatment options.
-It may also be useful to the friends, families, and caregivers of patients dealing with significant constipation.
+Fortunately, constipation is usually is easy to avoid and easy to treat when it occurs.
+Occasionally, symptoms of constipation may be a sign of a more serious problem requiring medical attention.

 This educational piece is intended to address:

-- Review how to evaluate constipation and how a colon rectal surgeon may be of help;
+Review how to evaluate constipation and how a colon and rectal specialist may be of help

-- The medical treatment of constipation – conservative measures, role of laxative therapy and other medications;
+The medical treatment of constipation – conservative measures, role of laxative therapy, and possible benefits of other medications

-- Identify the limited role of surgery for constipation and the specific indications for when it might be the best treatment available.
+The limited role of surgery for the treatment of constipation and the specific indications for when it might be the best available treatment

 WHAT IS NORMAL BOWEL FUNCTION?